It never fails. The best laid plans rarely go off without some type of a hitch.

 - What if there’s severe weather in your region that causes flight delays, or worse, keeps your team from getting to a regional event?

-- What if situations like the coronavirus in China keep your students from traveling to campus or your team from traveling the globe?
+- What if situations like the COVID-19 coronavirus keep your students from traveling to campus or your team from traveling the globe?

 - What if the health department shuts down the hotel you planned to host a regional admitted student event?